solid/process/panels.md

 Candidate Proposals to the Solid Specification produced by this panel are likely to be associated with the [Data Interoperability and Portability editorial topic](https://github.com/solid/process/blob/master/editors.md#data-interoperability-and-portability), and will be principally reviewed by any editors assigned to it.

 ## Test Suite
-This panel is responsible for maintaining the test suite for Solid.
+This panel is responsible for establishing the test suite for Solid, and maintaining it over time as the specification evolves.

 ### Communication channels
 - https://github.com/solid/test-suite